Global Headquarters of International Bridges to Justice

 Having lived and worked in North America, Europe and Asia, Sonia’s international background developed in her early on an interest in global affairs and human rights.
 Having previously worked in several different editorial capacities, including as a content writer and a copy editor, Sonia brings with her an eye for detail and a passion for writing.

-Kwan-Hiu is a law graduate from Queen Mary, University of London and has previously completed several internships at law firms in London.
-Having participated in much pro bono work as an undergraduate student, she became interested in providing access to justice on a global scale which attracted her to IBJ.
+Kwan-Hiu is a law graduate from Queen Mary, University of London and has previously worked at several law firms in London.
+Having participated much pro bono work as an undergraduate student, she became interested in providing access to justice on a global scale which attracted her to IBJ.
 She is excited to use this experience to further develop her skills whilst fighting for human rights .

 Aside from pro bono work, Kwan-Hiu enjoys travelling and learning languages.
 Additionally, she is looking forward to making the most of Switzerland.